-Scammers dupe hotel guests into giving up their credit card info.
+Scammers place phone calls to hotel rooms to dupe guests into giving up their credit card info.

 Not thinking anything unusual, you might give this person your information, since the call seems to come from the front desk.
 But

 actually, it is a scam.
 Someone is calling from someplace other than the hotel front desk.
 They ask for a random room number, then, sounding very professional, ask you for credit card information and address information.
 They are so smooth, you will think you are talking to the front desk.

 If you ever encounter this problem in your travels, tell the caller that you will come down to the front desk to clear up any problems.
 Then, go to the front desk and ask if there was a problem.
 If there was none, inform the manager of the hotel that someone acting like a front desk employee called to scam you of your credit card information.

 Origins: This heads up about scammers’ placing phone calls to hotel rooms to dupe guests into giving up their credit card info has been circulating on the Internet since January 2008.
 As far as the applicability of its advice goes, many hotels these days follow a standard policy of not allowing their switchboard operators to connect an incoming call to a guest’s room unless the caller can supply the guest’s name (and some hotels even take that policy an extra step by requiring both the guest’s name and room number before putting through an outside call), so the actual prevalence of the scam described above may be rather low.
 Those looking to “phish” your credit card number and the 3-digit security code carried on its back by pretending to be working at the front desk probably aren’t going to be able to smoothly run this con at hotel after hotel, because most places they telephone will likely refuse to put their calls through: their demands to be connected to “Room 620” will be stonewalled by those managing the property’s switchboard unless and until they can also pony up the name that matches with the hotel’s records of who is staying in that room.